The Fairness-Accuracy Pareto Front: The fairness-accuracy Pareto front

-Each point on the estimated Pareto front corresponds to a different parameter $\theta$ for the learning algorithm $f_\theta$.
-A practitioner can examine the estimated Pareto front to decide the $\theta^*$ with an acceptable trade-off between fairness and accuracy, leading to the adoption of a particular $f_{\theta^*}$.
+Each point on the estimated Pareto front corresponds to a different neural network classifier $f_\theta$.
+A practitioner can examine the estimated Pareto front to select the neural network with an acceptable trade-off between fairness and accuracy.